Todd Monken: Georgia

 On January 17, 2020, Monken was hired by the Georgia Bulldogs to be their offensive coordinator and quarterbacks coach under head coach, Kirby Smart.
+Monken had to replace Jake Fromm, who was the second career Georgia leader in passing touchdowns and fourth in passing yards for the Bulldogs.
+The Bulldogs struggled to find consistency at quarterback, starting three different players there throughout the season.
 He was part of the Bulldogs' coaching staff that won the National Championship over Alabama in the 2021 season.
-He won his second championship as part of the Georgia coaching staff when they defeated TCU 65–7 in the National Championship.
+Monken won his second championship as part of the Georgia coaching staff when they defeated TCU 65–7 in the National Championship.